List of Big Time Rush characters: Tyler Duncan

-Tyler Duncan (Tucker Albrizzi) is a red-haired, chubby kid who, because of his mom, stars in the Juice Box commercials, although he really only wants to be a normal kid.
+Tyler Duncan (portrayed by Tucker Albrizzi) is a red-haired, chubby kid who, because of his mom, stars in the Juice Box commercials, although he really only wants to be a normal kid.
 He goes to the Palm Woods School with Katie and the boys.
 His mother is obsessed with his acting career, and with the help of Katie and the boys he is able to hide from her.
-He has froggy slippers that were stolen along with Carlos's helmet, Mr. Bitter's bologna, and Buddha Bob's music box.
-In the episode Big Time Sparks, James tried dressing him as a leprechaun to get rid of his bad luck.
-He appeared in Big Time Dance with a non-speaking role.
-He had a major role in Big Time Girl Group, where Katie and Mrs. Knight hide him from his mother during their various attempts to find friends at the Palmwoods.
-In the same episode, it is revealed that he was the friend Katie was looking for and that he is from Indiana.
-Tyler does not have his running gag with his mom anymore.

 Mrs. Duncan

-Mrs. Duncan (Alyssa Preston) is Tyler's mom and she's obsessed with his acting career.
+Mrs. Duncan (portrayed by Alyssa Preston) is Tyler's mom and she's obsessed with his acting career.
 She always wants to put him in commercials, and in the episode Big Time Break she tried to put him in a diaper commercial.
 With the help of Katie and the boys, Tyler is able to hide from her.
-Also, she claims for her son Tyler be "adorable".
-In Big Time Girl Group, she began a friendship with Katie and Mrs. Knight.
-She claims that she wanted the chance for a better life for her son, which is why she is so obsessed with his acting career.
-In the end, they come up with the plan of no auditions for Tyler until after 3 p.m., so that he can have fun time and she still has a chance at the 'big time'.
-Though she stated that she will continue to chase after Tyler, neither her nor her son have been seen since Big Time Girl Group.

 Guitar Dude

-Guitar Dude (Barnett O'Hara) is a teenage songwriter trying to make it in Hollywood and lives at the Palm Woods, home of aspiring child stars.
+Guitar Dude (portrayed by Barnett O'Hara) is a teenage songwriter trying to make it in Hollywood and lives at the Palm Woods, home of aspiring child stars.
 He usually does the background music when the boys are at the pool.
 In Big Time Fever it was stated that he was a former cello player before he got Hollywood Fever.
-He also plays background in Big Time Rush's apparently Famous midnight Jams.
-In Big Time Terror he plays the music for one of their midnight jams.